Siberian bugloss / false forget-me-not

 Brunnera macrophylla

 Siberian bugloss / false forget-me-not (Brunnera macrophylla) is a groundcover suited to the Colorado Front Range.
-It matures to about 12–18 in tall and 18–24 in wide, needs medium water, and prefers part to shade.
+It matures to about 12–18 in tall and 18–24 in wide, needs medium water, and prefers dappled sun to deep shade.
 Silver-marbled heart-shaped foliage + sky-blue forget-me-not flowers.
 Deer-resistant shade gem.

 At a glance